k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_classification_plugins.md

 This plugin runs on a data snapshot that is extracted from the source, and it executes the regular expressions defined in a built-in **data_profiling** MTable.

 If a regular expression (known as regex) matches the field's data, a Classification property is added to the field with a value corresponding to the matching regex (e.g., EMAIL).
 If a match is found for more than one expression, the property is created with the Classification that has the highest calculated score.
+Note that starting from Fabric V8.5, the rules can be disabled in order to be ignored by the plugin.

 To update the data profiling rules, go to the [Catalog Settings > Classifier Regex tab](../catalog_app/10_catalog_settings.md#classifier-regex-tab).